mikecm1/empyr.com/_pages/publisher.md

   description: When your users earn rewards, you generate revenue.
 Customers are happier,
     and so is your bottom line.
   icon: "/img/icon-pub-3.svg"
-all_features_headline: 93% of purchases are made offline.
-Get a piece of the pie.
+all_features_headline: 93% of purchases are made offline.<br>Get a piece of the pie.
 cta_with_email: Get Started
 hero_button:
   text: Request a Demo